 That being said, there’s no guarantee pet insurance will help you save money.
 You’ll have to pay your premium every month and meet certain deductibles – if you never use the plan, you’re paying for nothing.

 Pet insurance rates depend on how old your cat was when you took out a policy, where you live, your cat’s breed, and a variety of other factors.
-In general, it costs about $10-$20 a month to insure your cat for accidents and illnesses.
-Comprehensive wellness plans that include preventive care may cost $30 or more.
+According to Forbes, pet insurance premiums for cats costs between $12 to $46 per month, or an average of $28 per month for $5,000 in annual coverage.
+Most pet insurance plans cover costs related to accidents or illnesses, often both.
+Comprehensive plans that include preventive care are more expensive.